limine-bootloader/limine/PROTOCOL.md

 };
 ```

-The response indicates which page mode was actually enabled by the bootloader.
+The response indicates which paging mode was actually enabled by the bootloader.
-Kernels must be prepared to handle the case where the requested paging mode is not supported by the hardware.
+Kernels must be prepared to handle the case where the requested paging mode is
+not supported by the hardware.

 #### x86_64